Pictor: Stars

 Pictor is a faint constellation; its three brightest stars can be seen near the prominent Canopus.
 Within the constellation's borders, there are 49 stars brighter than or equal to apparent magnitude 6.5.
-Located about 97 light-years away from Earth, Alpha Pictoris is the brightest star in the constellation; it is a white main-sequence star with an apparent magnitude of 3.3, and spectral type A8VnkA6.
-A rapidly spinning star with a projected rotational velocity estimated at 206 km/s, it has a shell of circumstellar gas.
+At apparent magnitude 3.3, Alpha Pictoris is the brightest star in the constellation; it is an astrometric binary 97 light-years from Earth.
+The primary of this system is an A-type star of spectral type A8VnkA6, a rapidly spinning star with a projected rotational velocity estimated at 206 km/s with has a shell of circumstellar gas.
 Beta Pictoris is another white main sequence star of spectral type A6V and apparent magnitude 3.86.
 Located around 63.4 light-years distant from Earth, it is a member of the Beta Pictoris moving group—a group of 17 star systems around 12 million years old moving through space together.
 In 1984 Beta Pictoris was the first star discovered to have a debris disk.
-Since then, an exoplanet about eight times the mass of Jupiter has been discovered orbiting approximately 8 astronomical units (AU) away from the star—a similar distance as that between the Sun and Saturn.
-The European Southern Observatory (ESO) confirmed its presence through the use of direct imagery with the Very Large Telescope in late 2009.
+Since then, two exoplanets with masses over ten times the mass of Jupiter have been discovered orbiting between 2.7 and eight astronomical units (AU) away from the star, which fit between the asteroid belt and the orbit of Saturn.
+Beta Pictoris b was discovered using direct imagery with the Very Large Telescope in late 2009, while Beta Pictoris c was discovered via doppler spectroscopy (radial velocity method) in August 2009.